Star1One/test/README.md

-📚 Book List Manager (React)
+# 📚 Book List Manager (React)

 A simple React application that allows users to manage a list of books.
 Users can add, view, and delete books while interacting with a local API.

 The application demonstrates modern React practices, including component architecture, async data fetching, loading states, error handling, and cross-component communication.

+---

-🚀 Features
+## 🚀 Features

-📖 Display a list of books from an API
+- Display a list of books from an API

-➕ Add new books via a modal form
+- Add new books via a modal form

-❌ Delete books from the list
+- Delete books from the list

-⏳ Loading indicator while fetching data
+- Loading indicator while fetching data

-⚠️ Error handling for API requests
+- Error handling for API requests

-🔔 Dynamic success message when a book is added
+- Dynamic success message when a book is added and delete

-🎨 Responsive UI with CSS modules
+- Responsive UI with CSS modules

-🔁 Automatic UI updates using React state
+- Automatic UI updates using React state

+---

-🛠 Technologies Used
+## 🛠 Technologies Used

 React